apollographql/graphql-tag/README.md

 ### gql

-The `gql` template literal tag can be used to concisely write a GraphQL query that is parsed into the standard GraphQL AST.
+The `gql` template literal tag can be used to concisely write a GraphQL query that is parsed into a standard GraphQL AST.
 It is the recommended method for passing queries to [Apollo Client](https://github.com/apollographql/apollo-client).
-While it is primarily built for the Apollo client, it generates generic graphQL AST which could, potentially be used by any graphQL client.
+While it is primarily built for Apollo Client, it generates a generic GraphQL AST which can be used by any GraphQL client.

 ```js
 import gql from 'graphql-tag';